Concurrency

 task.spawn(fn() {

-channel.send(normal, "background task done")
+channel.send(logs, "background task done")

-channel.send(normal, "log rotation complete")
+channel.send(logs, "log rotation complete")

 })